-Professional Pet Grooming Services in Hampton Roads
+Professional Pet Grooming Services in Virginia Beach

 As an animal hospital, our primary concern is the health and well-being of your pet.
 We believe that grooming is an important part of maintaining your pet’s overall health.
 Regular grooming helps prevent skin infections from matted fur, overgrown nails, and can help detect skin masses earlier.
 For some breeds, it also helps prevent eye and ear infection.
 If a member of our grooming staff notes a skin or ear infection- they will consult our veterinary staff for recommendations.
 You can also request a veterinary exam or vaccinations while your pet is dropped off for grooming.